Contact

 Plastic basins/buckets are provided in each room for washing your clothes and there are plenty of clothes lines in the lodge grounds.
 Laundry detergent can be bought locally.
 For a small fee, lodge staff can do your laundry (except underwear).

-100% of the donations go out to Uganda, none of the donated money is spent in the UK.
+100% of the donations go out to Uganda.
 However, the Virgin money app for donations needs a U.K. address as that is to do with its IT infrastructure.